Closed

 Directions

-From Hope Highway at Milepost 16.2, head south on Resurrection Creek Road for 0.5 miles, turn left onto Palmer Creek Road and travel 6 miles to the campground.
+From Hope Highway at Milepost 16.2, head south along Resurrection Creek Road for 0.5 miles.
+Turn left onto Palmer Creek Road and continue 6 miles to the campground.
 Roads are narrow with loose gravel.

 Amenities